A2osX/A2osX/.Docs/Shell Developers Guide.md

 	#	Note the next two -N and -Z are in affect opposites of each other ![ -N ] = [ -Z ]
 	#	Echo "True" if the variable is not empty (non-null)
 	SET ABC = "Hello" ; IF [ -N $ABC ] ; ECHO "True" ; FI	# True
+	#	Echo "True" if a function named MYFUNC has been defined
+	#	See the section on functions for more information on this check
+	IF [ -X MYFUNC ] ; ECHO "True" ; FI					# False
 	#	Echo "True" if the variable is empty/does not exist (null)
 	SET ABC =  ; IF [ -Z $ABC ] ; ECHO "True" ; FI		# True
 	SET ABC = "Hello" ; IF [ -Z $ABC ] ; ECHO "True" ; FI	# False